 Depending upon the nature of the white-collar subject in question, interagency communication may be of great assistance.
 Traveling cons, for example, are likely to have records in many jurisdictions.
 If specific information on the travels of such groups are not known, a knowledge of scheme perpetrated and/or the victims selected by the group may help investigators to narrow down those agencies likely to have relevant information.
 For example, if the dominant scheme involves use of the mails, inquiry placed with the Postal Inspection Service is likely to pay off.
 Similarly, if victims are selected on the basis of attendance at a public event, materials distributed at the event may indicate the location of prior events or individuals at the site of the event may have information about the groups' travels.
 Agencies in these former locales can then be contacted.
-Regular intelligence meetings such as those discussed in Chapter II, Organization, are extremely valuable mechanisms for insuring the value and utility of a unit's intelligence system.
+Regular intelligence meetings such as those discussed in Chapter II, Organization, of a unit's intelligence system.